rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/idle.rst

    single: Python Editor
    single: Integrated Development Environment

-.. moduleauthor:: Guido van Rossum <guido@Python.org>
+.. moduleauthor:: Guido van Rossum <guido@python.org>

-IDLE is the Python IDE built with the :mod:`tkinter` GUI toolkit.
+IDLE is Python's Integrated Development and Learning Environment.

 IDLE has the following features:

 * coded in 100% pure Python, using the :mod:`tkinter` GUI toolkit

-* cross-platform: works on Windows, Unix, and Mac OS X
+* cross-platform: works mostly the same on Windows, Unix, and Mac OS X

+* Python shell window (interactive interpreter) with colorizing of code input, output, and error messages

-* multi-window text editor with multiple undo, Python colorizing, smart indent, call tips, and many other features
+* multi-window text editor with multiple undo, Python colorizing, smart indent, call tips, auto completion, and other features

-* Python shell window (a.k.a. interactive interpreter)
+* search within any window, replace within editor windows, and search through multiple files (grep)

-* debugger (not complete, but you can set breakpoints, view and step)
+* debugger with persistent breakpoints, stepping, and viewing of global and local namespaces

+* configuration, browsers, and other dialogs

 Menus
 -----